dpnishant/raptor/README.md

   - Web-service can be leveraged for custom automation (without the need of the UI)
   - Easy to create/edit/delete signatures for new vulnerabilities and/or programming languages.

-> This tool is not attempt to help the community and start-up companies to
+> This tool is an attempt to help the community and start-up companies to
 > emphasize on secure-coding.
-This tool may or may not match the features of commercial alternatives, nothing is guaranteed and you have been warned.
+This tool may or may not match the features/quality of commercial alternatives, nothing is guaranteed and you have been warned.
+This tool is targetted to be used by security code-reviewers and/or developers with secure-coding experience to find vulnerability entrypoints during code-audits or peer reviews.
+Please DO NOT trust the tool's output blindly.
 > This is best-used if you plug Raptor into your CI/CD pipeline.

 ### Version